jdavis470/National-Firefighter-Registry/Final Delivery/Documentation/ProjectPlan.md

 - Joe Kurokawa

 ### Team Roles
-- Developer: Responsible for the creation of JSON and XML parser for the patient resource and creation and population of SQL DB
+- Developer: Responsible for the creation of JSON, NDJSON, and XML parser for the patient, observation, and bundle resource and creation and population of SQL DB
-- QA: Validate the parsers with various JSON & XML patient resource examples, testing validation code with good and bad patient resources, and validation that DB is constructed with the resulting data correctly
+- QA: Validate the parsers with various JSON, NDJSON, and XML patient, observation, and bundle resource examples.
+Additionally, validation that DB is constructed with the resulting data correctly
 - Project Manager: Run weekly meetings, determine deliverables along with plan to create them, plan and track project progress, and develop Tableau visualization dashboard

 | Member | Role |